dpmcmlxxvi/clistats/README.md

   * Columns can be filtered out from processing
   * Rows can be filtered out from processing based on numeric constraint
   * Rows can be filtered out from processing based on string constraint
+  * Rows can be sampled uniformly or randomly.
   * Initial header rows can be skipped
   * Fixed number of rows can be processed
   * Duplicate delimiters can be ignored